-Process planning can be defined as an act of preparing, processing documentation for the manufacturing of a piece, part or an assembly is called Process Planning.
-In this article, I will be explaining about Process planning, Computer-Aided Process Planning (CAPP), Generative CAPP, Variant CAPP, Retrieval CAPP and all its features in a detailed manner.
+Process planning can be defined as an act of preparing, processing documentation for the manufacturing of a piece, part of an assembly is called Process Planning.
+In this article, I will be explaining about Process planning, Computer-Aided Process Planning (CAPP), Generative CAPP, Variant CAPP, Retrieval CAPP, and all its features in a detailed manner.

 In order to know about Computer Aided Process Planning, you must know about Process Planning First which was mentioned below.

 - Analysis of part requirements

 - Selection of tools, work holding devices, and inspection equipment